surajnuchhin/data_wave_assnmnt/README.md

 I think that is the only best way to parse an HTML file.
 However the second part i.e to check the pincode availability.
 I have used requests module to get pincode details by sending get request to url "http://www.shopclues.com/nss.php" which gives me a json format data which gives pincode availability details.

 Please review the code.
-Even if it is negetive reviews it doesn't matter.
+Even if it is a negetive review it doesn't matter.
+I would love to correct my mistake and learn new things.
+Thanks.